newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 So we can see these elements as the **components** of the website.
 Well that's React rule#1 in a nutshell!

 In the code, you write the components as a class (class component) or a function (functional component).
-1 (one) js file per component.
+1 (one) JS file per component.
 No variable naming conflicts anymore and cherry on top: components are reusable! of course! reusable in other projects (a contact form for example!), or in the same project several times (a button!)

 So any component will be created like this:
 - class component: